iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

 ### SpamAssassin

-Split custom settings from `/etc/mail/spamassassin/local.cf` to a new file under `/etc/mail/spamassassin/`, SpamAssassin will load it automatically.
+Split custom settings from `/etc/mail/spamassassin/local.cf` to a new file with `.cf` extension under `/etc/mail/spamassassin/`, SpamAssassin will load it automatically.
+For example, `/etc/mail/spamassassin/custom.cf`.

 ### iRedAdmin(-Pro)